nreamaroon/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi!
+I’m Nick.

+I’m a PhD student at the University of Michigan.
+I work on applications of artificial intelligence in medicine and health research at the Biomedical & Clinical Informatics Lab.
+Specifically, I’m doing research on

+I’m graduating in December 2020 and am currently searching for a full-time position as research scientist/engineer in data science and machine learning.